New transparency regime affecting property in ScotlandTransitional grace period ends on 1 April 2024

 Off-register events can result in an obligation to record information in the RCI

-A requirement under the 2021 Regulations to record details in the RCI is not only triggered when someone acquires title to a property (or long lease).
-It can also be triggered by an event which doesn’t change who owns or leases property, but which leads to someone becoming classed as an associate of the registered holder of title.
+A requirement under the 2021 Regulations to record details in the RCI is not only triggered when someone acquires title to land (or a long lease).
+It can also be triggered by an event which doesn’t change who owns or leases land, but which leads to someone becoming classed as an associate of the registered holder of title.

 Another example (within the unincorporated associations scenario 4 listed above) might be where title to the clubhouse and courts of a tennis club is held in the name of trustees on the club’s behalf.
 The trustees would be recorded persons for the purposes of the RCI, and the existing chairperson and treasurer of the governing committee of the club would be classed as associates.
 If a new chairperson and treasurer were elected to the governing committee, there would then be a duty to record the required information on the new chairperson and treasurer (as associates of the trustees who hold title) in the RCI.